Execute Commands On Remote Linux Systems Via SSH - OSTechNix

 Run multiple commands on remote systems via SSH

-You can also run multiple commands on the remote by using “&&” and “;” operators like below.
+You can also run multiple commands on the remote by specifying them within quotes like below.

 Or,

-$ ssh [email protected] uname -r ; lsb_release -a
+$ ssh [email protected] "uname -r ; lsb_release -a"

 The above commands will display the Kernel version and distribution details of my Ubuntu server.